Sachinverma135/Sachinverma135/README.md

  # 💫 About Me:
-I'm a student of BCA my specialization is Full stack Devlopper creating interactive and Responsive website with using Great Tech
+I'm a student of BCA my specialization is Full stack Developer creating interactive and Responsive website with using Great Tech

 ## 🌐 Socials: